uqee/coretechs-stackedit-workspace/Documents Odds96/Provider Availability Policy.md

-# Provider Availability Policy +
+# Provider Availability Policy

 ## Sports Betting

-The Company prohibits opening accounts, depositing and withdrawing money for users who are citizens of, located in or residing in the following countries: United States of America and all of its territories such as American Samoa, Virgin Islands (American), Guam, Puerto Rico, Northern Mariana Islands, United States Minor Outlying Islands; Curaçao (former Netherlands Antilles), United Kingdom, Cyprus, Spain, Italy, Sweden, France, Finland, Denmark, Portugal, Germany, Hungary, Netherlands, Belgium, Czech Republic, Latvia, Slovakia, Switzerland, Serbia, Ukraine, Russia, Israel, Turkey, Tunisia, Iran, Mauritius, North Korea, Macau, Taiwan, Hong Kong, Australia.
+The Company prohibits opening accounts, depositing and withdrawing money for users who are citizens of, located in or residing in the following countries: *United States of America and all of its territories such as American Samoa, Virgin Islands (American), Guam, Puerto Rico, Northern Mariana Islands, United States Minor Outlying Islands; Curaçao (former Netherlands Antilles), United Kingdom, Cyprus, Spain, Italy, Sweden, France, Finland, Denmark, Portugal, Germany, Hungary, Netherlands, Belgium, Czech Republic, Latvia, Slovakia, Switzerland, Serbia, Ukraine, Russia, Israel, Turkey, Tunisia, Iran, Mauritius, North Korea, Macau, Taiwan, Hong Kong, Australia.*

 ## Casino Games

-#### NetEnt
+### NetEnt

-##### Absolute Restriction
+#### Absolute Restriction

-NetEnt will not permit NetEnt Casino Games to be supplied to any entity that operates in any of the below jurisdictions (irrespective of whether or not NetEnt Casino Games are being supplied by the entity in that jurisdiction) without the appropriate licenses:

-Belgium, Bulgaria, Colombia, Croatia, Czech Republic, Denmark, Estonia, France, Italy, Latvia, Lithuania, Mexico, Portugal, Romania, Spain, Sweden, Switzerland, United Kingdom, United States of America.
+NetEnt will not permit NetEnt Casino Games to be supplied to any entity that operates in any of the below jurisdictions (irrespective of whether or not NetEnt Casino Games are being supplied by the entity in that jurisdiction) without the appropriate licenses: Belgium, Bulgaria, Colombia, Croatia, Czech Republic, Denmark, Estonia, France, Italy, Latvia, Lithuania, Mexico, Portugal, Romania, Spain, Sweden, Switzerland, United Kingdom, United States of America.

-#####
-Blacklisted Territories
+#### Blacklisted Territories

 All NetEnt Casino Games may not be offered in the following territories: